-To see the best of the Bay Area, head west from Coos Bay on Newmark Avenue for about 7 miles to Charleston.
+To see the most picturesque part of the Bay Area, head west from Coos Bay on Newmark Avenue for about 7 miles to Charleston.
 Though it's a Bay Area community, this quiet fishing village at the mouth of Coos Bay is a world unto itself.
-As it loops into town, the road becomes the Cape Arago Highway and leads to several oceanfront parks.
+As it loops into town, the road becomes the Cape Arago Highway and leads to several stunning oceanfront parks.